Showing posts with label cognitive function. Show all posts

 2. REM (Rapid Eye Movement) Sleep:

-• This stage is associated with dreaming and emotional memory processing.
+• This stage is associated with dreaming and the processing of emotional memory.

 • During REM sleep, the brain reorganizes and integrates learned information, making it easier to recall later.